JLPM22/motionmatching-docs/docs/basics/animation_database.md

 ### Configure Skeleton

+- Identify the world space coordinates of the hips/root joint local forward and up vectors of your *.bvh* skeleton.
+You can use the `Auto-Set Hips vectors` button to automatically set these vectors based on the orientation of the character.
+First, click this button, then you will be redirected to a scene with the skeleton in your T-Pose *.bvh* file.
+You can then rotate the character so its forward and up vectors align with the world space axes.
+Once you are satisfied with the orientation, click the `Set Hips Local Vectors` button to save the orientation
-- Identify the local vectors pointing forward and upward for the hips/root joint.
-For example, in the following image, the forward local vector is the Z-axis (0, 0, 1) and the up local vector is Y-axis (0, 1, 0):
+For example, in the following image, the character has been rotated to face the forward world axis.
+The final forward hips local vector is (0, 0, -1) and the up local vector is (0, 1, 0):

 	![](../assets/media/local_forward_hips.PNG)

 	!!! note
-		Ensure your *Gizmo handle position toggle* is set to local space.
+		You can click `Set Hips Local Vectors` to automatically save the local vectors.
+However, if you want to check it manually, ensure your *Gizmo handle position toggle* is set to local space.
 [More Info](https://docs.unity3d.com/Manual/PositioningGameObjects.html).

 		The forward vector should correspond to the *.bvh* file, not your virtual character.